-This quick weeknight version of chicken mole is an easy Mexican recipe made in the pressure cooker with a simple blender sauce.
+This quick weeknight version of chicken mole is an easy Mexican recipe made in the pressure cooker or slow cooker with a simple blender sauce.
 It is an easy recipe for kids to make and a way to introduce them to more traditional Mexican flavors.

 Although mole is believed to have originated in the central region of Mexico, other regions make their own varieties of it.
 There are a great variety of ingredients to add to mole and for this version, I’ve opted to keep it simple with pantry staples I always have on hand.
 The toned down spices make it more palatable for kids but with rich flavors that adults will love.

 Although you can use the same sauce to cook the chicken in a slow cooker like I do for my Chicken Mole Enchiladas, I love using my pressure cooker for busy weeknight dinners.

 When we have this, we like to serve it with Arroz Amarillo and seasoned black beans.
 Don’t forget a glass of homemade horchata to round out the meal!

 - chicken stock or water

 - ground cinnamon

 - ground coriander

 If you can’t find fire roasted tomatoes you can use regular diced tomatoes.

 For the Mexican hot sauce, some of my favorite widely available brands are Cholula and El Yucateco.